nishcheyk/finalround/README.md

 - Async/await, error boundaries, and background jobs for reliability
 - Theme and UI optimized for accessibility and responsiveness

----

-## Images & Visuals

-- See `/images/` for screenshots and diagrams

----

 ## Authors

 - Nishchey Khajuiria